Meet Our Team

-Stanley Tuhrim, MD is Professor of Neurology and Director of the Stroke Center at the Mount Sinai Health System.
+Stanley Tuhrim, MD is Professor of Neurology and Director of the Stroke Center at The Mount Sinai Hospital.
 Dr. Tuhrim received a BA from Haverford College and an MD from the Icahn School of Medicine.
 He completed an internship at the Hospital of the University of Pennsylvania, a neurology residency at Mount Sinai and a fellowship in cerebrovascular disease at the University of Maryland, before joining the faculty at the University of Maryland in 1984, where he also pursued graduate studies in computer science.
 He returned to Mount Sinai in 1987 to organize the Gustave L. Levy Acute Stroke Unit and develop Mount Sinai’s Stroke Program which now includes five vascular neurologists and two fellows.
 Under his leadership, Mount Sinai was among the first in the nation to obtain ACGME approval for its Stroke Fellowship.

 Dr. Tuhrim’s research interests include computer-assisted medical decision-making and disease management, stroke epidemiology, carotid endarterectomy, and clinical trials.
 He was the principal investigator of the Minorities Risk Factors and Stroke Study (MRFASS) which identified and compared risk factors for stroke and recurrent stroke among African-Americans, Latinos and non-Latino whites.
 In cooperation with Mount Sinai’s Department of Health Evidence and Policy, Dr. Tuhrim also led a project to determine the extent of underuse of proven stroke prevention therapies and is currently studying an intervention to remedy this.

-Jesse Weinberger, MD is Professor of Neurology at the Mount Sinai Health System.
+Jesse Weinberger, MD is Professor of Neurology at The Mount Sinai Hospital.
 Dr. Weinberger received a BA from University of Pennsylvania and an MD from Johns Hopkins University School of Medicine.
 He completed a neurology residency at Mount Sinai Hospital, served as research associate at the University of Pennsylvania School of Medicine’s Cerebrovascular Research Center, and returned to Mount Sinai’s Department of Neurology in 1978.
 In addition to being an active member of the stroke program, Dr. Weinberger is one of two vascular neurologists who perform carotid duplex studies and transcranial dopplers in the neurovascular laboratory.

 Emily Schaab, DNP, ANP-BC, GNP-BC, CNRN is a board-certified adult and geriatric nurse practitioner with extensive experience caring for stroke and TIA patients.
 Ms. Schaab recently earned a Doctor of Nursing Practice degree from New York University.
-Ms. Schaab provides direct care to Mount Sinai Hospital stroke clinic patients and their families and serves as coordinator of the New York State Department of Health-designated and Joint Commission-certified primary stroke centers at Mount Sinai Hospital in Manhattan and Mount Sinai Queens.
+Ms. Schaab provides direct care to The Mount Sinai Hospital stroke clinic patients and their families and serves as coordinator of the New York State Department of Health-designated and Joint Commission-certified primary stroke centers at The Mount Sinai Hospital in Manhattan and Mount Sinai Queens.
 Ms. Schaab has developed stroke education programs for patients and professionals and has presented her work at regional and national meetings.
 Ms. Schaab is a certified neuroscience nurse, and recently co-founded the region’s first stroke coordinators’ consortium.

-Barbara Callas, RN is a Quality Research Analyst in the Department of Quality Assessment and Improvement at the Mount Sinai Health System.
+Barbara Callas, RN is a Quality Research Analyst in the Department of Quality Assessment and Improvement at The Mount Sinai Hospital.
 She is a registered professional nurse who brings to her work at Mount Sinai more than 30 years of experience caring for patients in diverse settings.
 At the Mount Sinai Stroke Center, Barbara is responsible for data abstraction and other quality improvement activities to ensure sustained compliance with the standards of the Joint Commission and the New York State Department of Health.

 Sandra Augustine, RN is the research coordinator for the Mount Sinai Stroke Center.
 She is a registered professional nurse and a certified clinical research coordinator with over 20 years of experience in stroke patient care and clinical research.